-Finally, the existing 5 nameplate HP threshold, while lower than the 25 nameplate HP threshold which existed through the end of 2019, still excludes many fan systems where cost-effective energy savings could be realized.
+Finally, the existing 5 nameplate HP threshold, while lower than the 25 nameplate HP threshold which existed through the end of 2019, still excludes many fan systems where cost-effective energy savings could be realized, such as unconditioned ventilation fan systems, commonly found in warehouses.
 Furthermore, there is also no incentive to select more efficient motors and transmissions.
 In summary, the existing fan power limitations applies a simple "one-size-fits-all" approach to regulating fan power in buildings, which leads to the requirements being easy to meet for many projects.
-This Final CASE Report proposes a new fan power budget prescriptive requirement to replace the fan power limitations and drive energy savings in all types and sizes of fan systems.
+This Draft CASE Report proposes a new fan power budget prescriptive requirement to replace the fan power limitations and drive energy savings in all types and sizes of fan systems.

 The current Title 24, Part 6 requirements for nonresidential buildings also do not require any specific requirements for individual fan efficiency, only fan systems.
 This CASE Report proposes requiring certain fans meet a minimum fan energy index (FEI) requirement at the design conditions.
-FEI is an efficiency metric created by the Air Movement and Control Association (AMCA), an organization that sets standards for commercial and industrial air movement equipment.
+The FEI is an efficiency metric created by the Air Movement and Control Association (AMCA), an organization that sets standards for commercial and industrial air movement equipment.
 The metric and subsequent standards to develop FEI ratings have been pursued in collaboration with the United States Department of Energy (U.S. DOE) and energy efficiency advocates, which started during a federal effort to develop commercial and industrial fan efficiency standards.
 FEI addresses a longstanding problem in characterizing fan efficiency; a fan's peak efficiency is often poorly correlated with its actual efficiency in typical operating conditions.
 The FEI metric is an easy method to encourage mechanical designers to make fan selections closer to a fan's peak efficiency, where the higher the FEI, the less energy is consumed.
 Requiring individual fans to be minimally energy efficient using FEI is designed to complement the proposed fan power budget requirements for fan systems.
-Notably, FEI will apply to fans that move air in unconditioned spaces, whereas the fan power budget submeasure only applies to space conditioning systems covered in Section 140.4.
-This submeasure is largely based on the recently adopted Addendum ao to ASHRAE Standard 90.1-2016 which sets an FEI of 1.0 for most fans generally not embedded in packaged equipment.

 A final important component of high-performance air distribution systems is ensuring the air generated by fan systems is delivered to its intended space in the building with minimal leakage or losses along the way.
-The proposed code change to require all ducts to be sealed according to Seal Class A (the highest degree of sealing) aligns Title 24, Part 6 with requirements in ASHRAE 90.1 and is a commonsense requirement to minimize duct leakage.
+The proposed code change to require all ducts to be sealed according to Seal Class A (the highest degree of sealing) aligns Title 24, Part 6 with requirements in ASHRAE 90.1 and is a common sense requirement to minimize duct leakage.
 The proposed code change will also address duct leakage through leakage limits and duct leakage testing to verify leakage rates are achieved.

-Currently, Title 24, Part 6 includes a prescriptive requirement that the entire air distribution system in nonresidential buildings with constant volume systems serving less than 5,000 ft2 conditioned area that have a significant portion of ductwork in unconditioned or outdoor space be tested to confirm that leakage does not exceed six percent of nominal air handler airflow.
+Currently, Title 24, Part 6 includes a prescriptive requirement that the entire air distribution system in nonresidential buildings with constant volume systems serving less than 5,000ft conditioned area that have a significant portion of ductwork in unconditioned or outdoor space be tested to confirm that leakage does not exceed six percent of nominal air handler airflow.
 This is for simple systems and includes the leakage of all components, including the air handler.
 In the case of altered existing duct systems that meet the above criteria, the entire system must not exceed of leakage of 15 percent.
 As a prescriptive requirement, designers that use the performance approach can choose not to pursue achieving leakage limits verified through leakage tests to comply with Title 24, Part 6.